 As with many things the past couple years, international shipping has experienced more than its fair share of delays.
 We do everything in our power to make sure that packages get delivered to mail carriers as quickly as possible, but once they are in their hands it is entirely out of our control.
 It is not uncommon for international shipments to take 30+ days to arrive, so please anticipate and expect there to be delays with international shipments and give yourself and your package extra time for it to arrive.
 Your patience is greatly appreciated.

 If you break our lift kit and live to talk about it, just send it back and we'll replace it free of charge.
 Thats right!
 We've made sure to cut no corners, leave no stone unturned, and produce the best lift kit for the Toyota Prius on the face of planet earth.
-We're so confident in the quality of our products we offer a LIFETIME GUARANTEE.
+We're so confident in the quality of our lifts we offer a LIFETIME GUARANTEE.
+Defective/damaged parts must be returned to Prius Offroad LLC.
+Once returned we will replace the part with an exact duplicate, within a reasonable time frame.
+Hardware (bolts/nuts) provided have no warranty.
+Please Note: Products manufactured out of aluminum are prone to scratching with the slightest abrasion.
+These products will possibly come with minor scratching, dings, and imperfections from the manufacturing and shipping process.
+Being purely cosmetic, it does not affect the strength or durability of them and will not be considered defective or damaged.
 If you're unsatisfied with your purchase you can return the NEW and UNUSED item for a refund within 30 days.
 Buyer responsible for return shipping cost and 20% restocking fee.*

 We are firm believers in letting those that are good at what they do shine and simply getting out of their way so they can spread their wings and fly.
 When we first started offering aftermarket products for the Toyota Prius it was out of necessity; there simply wasn't a good option for a quality Prius lift on the market.
 When it comes to cat protection, that's definitely not the case, as there are a multitude of options out there.
 However, out of all the products and companies we have tried for deterring cat theft, Miller Cat had been the best one so far.
 Personally we suggest the stainless steel option as it's much harder for thieves to cut through than aluminum, and provides the best possible protection.
 If you order through their site and enter promo code "PRIUSOFFROAD" you'll even get 5% off your order.